-A number of awards and honors are available for COMP/COMP-Northwest students.
+A number of awards and honors are available to students.
 Some are open to all students, and some are campus specific.
 For information regarding the awards and honors including eligibility criteria, please contact the Office of Student Affairs.

 Academic Calendar